 Gastroenterologist located in SoHo & Financial District, New York City, NY

 Your liver assists in the digestion of food and removal of toxic substances from your blood.
 It also serves as a storage area for your energy.
 Conditions that affect the liver, such as hepatitis, can impact these vital body functions.
 Hepatitis can be due to several causes including viral (hepatitis A, B or C), autoimmune and medications to name but a few.
-At SoHo Gastroenterology: Dr. Murray Orbuch, MD, which has two locations in SoHo, Manhattan, Dr. Orbuch and the team specialize in the diagnosis and management of hepatitis.
+At SoHo Gastroenterology: Dr. Murray Orbuch, MD, with two convenient locations in SoHo and the Financial district, Manhattan, Dr. Orbuch and the team specialize in the diagnosis and management of hepatitis.
 To schedule an appointment, call either New York City office or book an appointment online today.